 Pediatric Research Day inspires next generation of medical investigators

 Researchers and caregivers from Penn State College of Medicine and the community gathered to discuss “How the environmental becomes the biological” at the 10th Pediatric Research Day on March 13 at Hershey Lodge.
-Penn State Children’s Hospital hosted the event.
+Penn State Health Children’s Hospital hosted the event.

 “The idea of research day is to spark new ideas, generate new collaborations and make new connections,” co-organizer Dr. Carrie Daymont said.
 Investigators ranging from graduate students to fellows gathered with faculty and providers to encourage each other to continue in their research endeavors.